bitwiseworks/cmake-os2/Help/command/target_link_libraries.rst

 target names and will cause an error if no such target exists.
 See policy :policy:`CMP0028`.

+See the :variable:`CMAKE_LINK_LIBRARIES_STRATEGY` variable and corresponding :prop_tgt:`LINK_LIBRARIES_STRATEGY` target property for details on how CMake orders direct link dependencies on linker command lines.

 See the :manual:`cmake-buildsystem(7)` manual for more on defining buildsystem properties.